 The first pulse you take in this situation is your own.
 Take some deep belly breaths, bring your own heart rate down, and be a calming presence to them.

-How to explain it to your patient
+How to Explain it to Your Patient

-Here is my general explanation I give to patients when patients are newly in afib.
 I speak with a very calm and reassuring voice because this is really scary to experience.

-Right now your heart isn’t beating normally.
-You have four chambers of your heart.
-Normally, they have strong and smooth contractions that move blood through the heart.
-But right now, the top two chambers of your heart aren’t doing that.
-Instead of a strong and smooth contraction, they’re just quivering… or fibrillating.
 In addition to that, your heart rate is much higher than we would like it.
 Our goal is to get your heart back to contracting normally and at the right speed.
 We will try some medications to try to get that to happen.
 They will go through your IV.
 We’re going to watch you closely to see how you respond to them.

 The reason this is so important for us to do as fast as possible is that when your heart doesn’t contract properly, blood can pool in your heart and cause clots.
 These can form and then travel from your heart to other areas of your body, like your brain, and cause major problems… like a stroke.
 That’s why you’re going to see me working quickly to get your heart back into that normal rhythm.